benhutchison/GettingWorkDoneWithExtensibleEffects/exerciseConcurrent/README.md

 The scanning of a directory tree can be done in parallel by processing each subdirectory in separate tasks.
 Because we have lifted our program into `Task`s, it is easy to enable concurrent scanning.

-A good general principle for effectful programming is to declare which computations
+A good general principle for effectful programming is to declare the dependencies between computations (including their effects) using monad flatMaps, then the runtime can execute as much in parallel near automagically.

 ### :pencil: _Write Code_